Carnival in Croatia, Slovenia & Macedonia February

 Dubrovnik Summer Festival, Croatia

-From 10 July to 25 August, Croatia's most prestigious summer festival (www.dubrovnik-festival.hr) presents a program of theatre, opera, concerts and dance on open-air stages throughout the city.
+From 10 July to 25 August, Croatia's most prestigious summer festival presents a roster of theatre, opera, concerts and dance on open-air stages throughout the city.

 Galičnik Wedding Festival, Macedonia